 Scope of work

 Information is vital on these work orders.
-If management doesn’t know exactly what happened and what was fixed, it’s difficult to make education decisions and bill appropriately.
+If management doesn’t know exactly what happened and what was fixed, it’s difficult to make educated decisions and bill appropriately.
 This also creates confusion when the charge should be tenant’s responsibility.
-For example, the dispatched plumbers will snake the line to unclog the toilet.
-They don’t relay the information about the plastic toy that was stuck.
+For example, the dispatched plumber will snake the line to unclog the toilet.
+Doesn’t relay the information about the plastic toy that was stuck.
 The landlord is stuck with the bill every time.
 That’s not fair!

 Many tenants grow frustration with these policies.
-It’s common for tenants to avoid sending maintenance requests, because they want to be bothered with all the moving parts.
-This causes the property so suffer with maintenance going “under the rug.”
+It’s common for tenants to avoid sending maintenance requests, because they don’t want to be bothered with all the moving parts.
+This causes the property to suffer with maintenance going “under the rug.”
 The policies are not tenant friendly.